zbr17/ShowUI/TRAIN.md

         - metadata
 ```

-## Define Dataloader
+## ⚙️Define Dataloader
 You can simply re-use existed implementation of `dset_shared_grounding.py` for UI grounding;
 or `dset_shared_navigation.py` for UI navigation;

-For grounding, you just need to define the dataset_mapping for path identification such as `"seeclick": "SeeClick"`
+For grounding, you just need to define the dataset_mapping for path identification such as `"showui": "hf_train.json"`

 Please organize the UI grounding metadata as following:
 ```